 The Barring Djinang TAFE and VET graduate program places graduates with a Certificate III or higher in jobs across metropolitan Melbourne and regional Victoria.

 - a 12-month job in a Victorian public service department or public sector organisation

-- workplace preparedness support for all graduates
+- workplace preparedness support

 This program is an initiative of Barring Djinang: our 5-year Aboriginal employment strategy for the Victorian public sector.

 Register your interest

 - head to careers.vic.gov.au and search the available jobs

 - fill out an application form for the job(s) you’re interested in

 - apply by Friday 19 February 2021

 If you are an Aboriginal and/or Torres Strait Islander graduate with a Certificate III or higher (from a recognised Australian TAFE or VET provider) you are eligible to apply for this program.